fejao/rpi-scroll-pHAT/space-invaders/README.md

-rpi-scroll-pHAT/space-invaders
+rpi-scroll-pHAT/space-invader
 ===============
 Display a Space-Invader character over your scroll-pHAT from Pimoroni

-Script was written to not be complicated and re-factored easily, maybe in future adding for *scrll-PHET-HD* also
+Script was written to not be complicated and re-factored easily, maybe in future adding for *scroll-pHAT-HD* also

 # Usage
 The arguments that can be used with the script:

 ```
-$ python space-invaders.py [-h] [-v] [-b BRIGHTNESS] [-dt DANCE_TIMES]
+$ python space-invader.py [-h] [-v] [-b BRIGHTNESS] [-dt DANCE_TIMES]
                          [-pt PULSE_TIMES] [-pd PAUSE_DANCE] [-pp PAUSE_PULSE]
                          [-ps PAUSE_SCROLL] [-f FUNCTION]
 ```